 Data collected by the HSE show that up to 35,000 accident involving children occur during school hours and whilst they are on the school premises.
 Many of these accidents are due to a slip, trip or fall.
 When making personal injury claims, people often presume that it must be for an adult and forget that children can also claim for personal injury.

-Most people tend to believe that when children have an accident at school, in the home, or in a public place, that it was probably the child’s own fault as children are naturally more accident prone than compared to adults, however, this isn’t always the case and sometimes a child may become injured due to someone else’s fault.
+Most people tend to believe that when children have an accident at school, in the home, or in a public place, that it was probably the child’s own fault as children are naturally more accident-prone than compared to adults, however, this isn’t always the case and sometimes a child may become injured due to someone else’s fault.
 In these instances, a child can also claim compensation for a child accident, or claim for a childhood injury that occurred in the past providing they are under 21 years of age.
-Child accident claims differ slightly to adult accident claims in that where an adult has a maximum period of three years since their injury was first noticed to make a claim, children have up to three years after they turn 18, in other words by their 21st birthday, to file a claim for a childhood injury.
+Child accident claims differ slightly from adult accident claims in that where an adult has a maximum period of three years since their injury was first noticed to make a claim, children have up to three years after they turn 18, in other words by their 21st birthday, to file a claim for a childhood injury.

-A child accident causing injury may include child head injuries, or a car accident involving a child, whatever the cause of injury, if a child has been injured due to an accident that wasn’t their fault, then they have a right to claim compensation for a child accident.
+A child accident causing injury may include child head injuries, or a car accident involving a child, whatever the cause of injury, if a child has been injured due to an accident that wasn’t their fault, then they have a right to claim compensation for a childhood accident.

 At Legal Helpline, we offer free help and advice to those who suspect they could be eligible to make a personal injury claim for a child.
-We have also put together this guide to give lots of useful information regarding claiming compensation for a child accident.
+We have also put together this guide to give lots of useful information regarding claiming compensation for a childhood accident.
 Please have a read through the guide and feel free to contact Legal Helpline for further help and advice on how you can make child accident claims and how we can help you increase your chances of success.

-- Outdoor playground accident – This may occur whilst in school or in a public playground that is in care of the local council.
+- Outdoor playground accident – This may occur whilst in school or in a public playground that is in the care of the local council.

 - Indoor playground accident – Indoor soft play areas are very common in the UK and are legally bound to have relevant and adequate health and safety policies in place.